 The recommended Pap test schedule is based on your age and on things that increase your risk.
 Talk to your doctor about how often to have this test.

-your Pap test shows an abnormal result, see the topic
+If your Pap test shows an abnormal result, see the topic Abnormal Pap Test.

 Why It Is Done